Rahmanda07/CapstoneBangkit/README.md

-Sure!
-Here is a comprehensive README description for your GitHub repository:

----

-# Freshwater Fish Disease Classification
+# AquaMate: Freshwater Fish Disease Classification

-This repository contains a deep learning project aimed at classifying freshwater fish diseases using a Convolutional Neural Network (CNN) model.
-The dataset used for this project is sourced from the "Freshwater Fish Disease Aquaculture in South Asia" dataset available on Kaggle.
-This project involves data preprocessing, model training, evaluation, and saving the trained model.
+Welcome to AquaMate, an application designed to classify freshwater fish diseases using advanced deep learning techniques.
+This repository contains the complete codebase for the AquaMate application, leveraging Convolutional Neural Networks (CNN) to accurately identify various fish diseases.
+The dataset used is sourced from Kaggle's "Freshwater Fish Disease Aquaculture in South Asia."

+## Overview

+AquaMate aims to assist aquaculture practitioners in identifying diseases in freshwater fish, enabling timely and effective intervention.
+The application classifies images into one of seven categories:

+1. Bacterial Red Disease
+2. Bacterial Diseases - Aeromoniasis
+3. Bacterial Gill Disease
+4. Fungal Diseases Saprolegniasis
+5. Healthy Fish
+6. Parasitic Diseases
+7. Viral Diseases White Tail Disease

+## Features

+- **Automated Disease Detection**: Upload an image of a fish, and AquaMate will classify the disease.
+- **Accurate Classification**: Utilizes both transfer learning with EfficientNetB1 and a custom CNN model to ensure high accuracy.
+- **User-Friendly Interface**: Intuitive interface for ease of use by aquaculture practitioners.

 ## Dataset

-The dataset includes images of fish categorized into the following classes:
+The dataset comprises images categorized into the aforementioned classes.
+It is essential to preprocess the data correctly for training the models.

-1. Bacterial Red disease
-2. Bacterial diseases - Aeromoniasis
-3. Bacterial gill disease
-4. Fungal diseases Saprolegniasis
-5. Healthy Fish
-6. Parasitic diseases
-7. Viral diseases White tail disease

 ### Data Preparation

-- The dataset is downloaded from Kaggle and extracted into the specified directory structure.
+- The dataset is downloaded from Kaggle and extracted into the required directory structure.
-- The images are split into training and validation sets with an 80-20 ratio.
+- Images are split into training and validation sets with an 80-20 ratio.
 - Data augmentation and preprocessing are performed using `ImageDataGenerator`.

 ## Model Architecture

-Two models were experimented with in this project:
+AquaMate uses two models:

 1. **Transfer Learning with EfficientNetB1**:
-    - The EfficientNetB1 model pretrained on ImageNet is used as the base model.
+    - Pretrained on ImageNet.
-    - Additional layers including batch normalization, dense layers, and dropout are added.
+    - Additional dense and dropout layers for fine-tuning.
-    - The output layer consists of a dense layer with 7 units (one for each class) and softmax activation.

 2. **Custom CNN Model**:
-    - A simple Sequential model is created with multiple Conv2D and MaxPooling2D layers.
+    - Multiple Conv2D and MaxPooling2D layers.
-    - Flattening followed by dense layers is applied for classification.
+    - Flattening followed by dense layers for classification.
-    - The output layer is similar to the transfer learning model, with softmax activation.

 ### Custom CNN Model Layers: